everydaycookingtips.com

 Preparation Steps

-• In a large bowl, mix together the yellow cake mix, 5 tablespoons melted butter, and two eggs until fully combined.
+• In a large bowl, combine the cake mix, melted butter, and egg.
+Stir until a thick dough forms.

-• Stir in the chocolate chips until evenly distributed throughout the batter.
+• Fold in the chocolate chips and walnuts (if using) until evenly distributed.

 Notes